paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   date: 2010-10-14T17:39:55+01:00
   url: http://www.vareside.com/
   content: |
     Firstly, thank you for this amazing set of icons.
 These are clearly the best looking.
-Secondly, I think this set needs a Fiverr bookmark as fiverr.com is gaining popularity and has built a basis for some many people's talents and offers.
+Secondly, I think this set needs a Fiverr bookmark as fiverr.com is gaining popularity and has built a basis for some many people’s talents and offers.
 Another website that I think deserves an icon of your awesome set is Cuil, the search engine established by former Google employees.

 - author: Carlo
   gravatar: 8ecbd31f5fe0de0dedd29e4b0a1b38fc